gft-academy-pl/gcp-data-analysis-with-bigquery/03-dataprep.md

 ![Flow](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/Flow.PNG)

 A flow is a container for holding one or more imported datasets, associated recipes and other objects.
 This container is a means for packaging _Cloud Dataprep_ objects for the following types of actions:
-* creating relationships between datasets, their recipes, and other datasets
+* creating relationships between datasets, their transformations, and other datasets
 * copying
 * execution of pre-configured jobs
-* creating references between recipes and external flows
+* creating references to external flows

 ### Transformation recipe - brew your perfect data source